-Talk about your medical treatments, your impairments, your medications and any side effects you’ve suffered, and how these interfere with your ability to work and live on a daily basis.
+In terms of your disability, it’s important that you are transparent about your medical symptoms and mental health issues, how they are affecting your social life and other daily activities, and the costs you regularly face.
+Talk about your medical treatments, impairments, medications, and any side effects you’ve suffered, and how these interfere with your ability to work and live daily.
 These facts are essential to your case.

-Your work history is important because part of your claim review will involve determining if you can do other forms of work.
+Your work history is essential because part of your claim review will involve determining if you can do other forms of work.
 The reviewer will take your training, duties, transferable skills and even your education level and age into account, so the more open and honest you are, the better off you’ll be.

-What Not to Do
+What Not To Say

 Fighting a Refusal

-We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
-Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.
+We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today or fill out our online form to schedule a free consultation.